 We’ve been fans of Tortuga backpacks for a long time.
 Released in October of 2016, the Tortuga Outbreaker is the latest evolution of their main travel backpack.
 That’s why I was excited to get my hands on the Tortuga Outbreaker so I could give it a full review.

 A lot of people who travel around Europe use a hiking-style backpack.
-These are great, but they’re designed for backcountry hiking and not city travel (check out our guide to choosing a backpack).
+These are great, but they’re designed for backcountry hiking and not city travel (check out our guide to choosing a travel backpack).
 These hiking-style bags not only look pretty silly when placed in the urban setting, but many of their features are simply not suited for city-to-city travel.

 Like its predecessors, the Tortuga Outbreaker Backpack is different because all of its features are geared toward the urban traveler.
 It’s much more streamlined and less conspicuous than the typical bright colored hiking bag.
 I can see myself wearing this in cities like London or Paris and not feeling totally out of place.